United States Department of Workplace Activities Logo United States Department of Workplace Activities

 John Taylor, Director of DOWPA Portrait

-We understand that change can be challenging, but rest assured, DOWPA is here to guide you through every step, with detailed documentation, procedural frameworks, and the occasional mandatory training session.
-Together, we can create a workplace that is not just efficient, but also thoroughly accountable.
+We understand that change can be challenging, but rest assured, DOWPA is here to guide you through every step with detailed documentation and the latest procedural frameworks.
+Together, we can create a workplace that is completely profitable for all corporate leaders and executives so that the worker, you, can strive to achieve the maximum possible success.

 - Bob